MEDC at the Detroit Auto Show

 Michigan is home to one-third of the U.S. battery production and development.

-Michigan is home to nearly one-fifth of U.S. auto production, more than any other state in the nation.
+Michigan is home to nearly 19% of all U.S. auto production, more than any state in the nation.

-Michigan is home to nearly one-fifth of U.S. auto production, more than any other state in the nation.
+Michigan is home to nearly 19% of all U.S. auto production, more than any state in the nation.

 Michigan's automotive manufacturing employment represents nearly 22% of the total U.S. industry workforce.